xilin2/vision-openpose-video/README.md

 There are two sets of models to be added: Pytorch OpenPose and Yolo Hand Detection

 **1. Add Pytorch OpenPose models.**
 You have two options.
-If you have the models already available, you can copy over the models into the directory "model" found in the project root directory.
-Otherwise, you can download the models into the same "model" folder from [Dropbox](https://www.dropbox.com/sh/7xbup2qsn7vvjxo/AABWFksdlgOMXR_r5v3RwKRYa?dl=0).
-You should have the following files in your "model" folder.
+If you have the models already available, you can copy over the models into the "model" folder found in the project root directory.
+Otherwise, you can download the models into the same "model" folder mentioned previously using [Dropbox](https://www.dropbox.com/sh/7xbup2qsn7vvjxo/AABWFksdlgOMXR_r5v3RwKRYa?dl=0).
+After doing so, you should have the following files in your "model" folder.

 * body_pose.caffemodel
 * hand_pose.caffemodel